tomasherceg/dotvvm-docs/Pages/basics-configuration.md

 }
 ```

-Please note that the [Visual Studio Extension](/landing/dotvvm-for-visual-studio-extension) executes the `Configure` method of the `DotvvmStartup` class during the project build process so the IntelliSense can suggest custom controls, route and resource names.
+Please note that the [Visual Studio Extension](/landing/dotvvm-for-visual-studio-extension) executes the `Configure` and `ConfigureServices` methods in the `DotvvmStartup` class during the project build process so the IntelliSense can suggest custom controls, route and resource names.

 > Avoid registering any other things than routes, custom resources and custom controls in the `Configure` method.
 > This method is executed during the project build in Visual Studio, so please don't launch rockets in it.